Kastouri/Traffic_Sign_Classifier/writeup.md

 | 0%			    | No vehicles      							|

-For the other images the model almost 100% cetain.
+For the other images the model almost 100% certain.